 Transfusion News brings you the latest news in blood banking, transfusion medicine, tissue transplantation, blood policies, hematopoietic stem cells, cellular therapies and related fields.
 With concise news updates each week and the “Question of the Day” every Monday, Wednesday and Friday, Transfusion News is a valuable resource for professionals who want to stay up to date with all of the latest news in their field.

-Garrett S. Booth, MD, MS is an Assistant Professor at Vanderbilt University Medical Center and Associate Medical Director of the Blood Bank at Vanderbilt University.
+Garrett S. Booth, MD, MS is an Associate Professor at Vanderbilt University Medical Center and Associate Medical Director of the Blood Bank at Vanderbilt University.
 He serves on a national committee for hemovigilance through the Centers for Disease Control and Prevention (CDC).
 He is co-editor of Transfusion Medicine Questions.
 His research interests include transfusion medicine education and personalized blood management safety.

 Eric A. Gehrie, MD is Assistant Professor of Pathology at Johns Hopkins University and Associate Director of the blood bank at The Johns Hopkins Hospital.
 Dr. Gehrie’s research interests center around the detection and prevention of adverse events associated with blood transfusion and apheresis procedures.